JoshHutchison/Jedi-survival/README.md

 - He can move in all directions to avoid the blasters
 - He only has a light sabre that can reflect the blaster bullets back at the stormtroopers to kill them, he can also kill them close up
 - The goal of the game is to survive for the longest

 - Extra: add a dash
 - Extra: Different enemies with different weapons
 - Extra: Make the map bigger, outside the original gamespace
 - Extra: Power pickups that give him force powers (force push, etc)
-- Extra: He has a multi color lightsaber, so he has to deflect the right color

 ### Expected Challanges